parttimenerd/condensed-data/README.md

     - uint8: signedness (0: unsigned, 1: signed)
     - long: multiplier, the value is stored as `value / multiplier` and read as `value * multiplier`
   - Floating point type (maps to `float` in Java)
-    - we don't need double precision for now,v maybe add it later
+    - _we don't need double precision for now, maybe add it later_
+    - uint8: type
+      - 0: IEEE 754 32 bit float
+      - 1: BFloat16 (top 16 bits of a 32 bit float)
   - String
     - String: Encoding (e.g. `UTF-8`)
   - Array-based type